Shotgun Wedding (2022 film): Filming

 Filming was originally planned to commence in the summer of 2019, but was later rescheduled to February 22, 2021, with shooting taking place in Boston and the Dominican Republic.
 Lopez announced on Instagram that principal photography had officially wrapped on April 22, 2021.

 Release

 The film was originally scheduled to be released theatrically by Lionsgate on June 29, 2022.
 In March 2022, Amazon Studios acquired the rights to the film for a streaming release on Prime Video, released on January 26, 2023.
-Lionsgate retained international theatrical rights for the film due to US regulations on theatrical policy.
+Lionsgate retained international theatrical rights for the film due to American regulations on theatrical policy.
 It was released in Singapore (via Encore Films), and was released on the streaming service on January 27, 2023.

-According to Nielsen Media Research, Amazon Prime Video saw the largest monthly usage increase in January, recording a 9.3% uptick in viewing (+0.2 share pts.) that was driven by its original series, Tom Clancy's Jack Ryan, and original movie, Shotgun Wedding.
+According to Nielsen Media Research, Amazon Prime Video saw the largest monthly usage increase in January, recording a 9.3% uptick in viewing (+0.2 share pts.) that was driven by its original series, Jack Ryan, and original movie, Shotgun Wedding.